By Andrew Bourne, Regional Manager – Africa, Zoho Corp

-With 50+ apps in nearly every major business category, including sales, marketing, customer support, accounting and back office operations, and an array of productivity and collaboration tools, Zoho Corporation is one of the world’s most prolific software companies.
-Zoho is privately held and profitable with more than 9,000 employees.
-Zoho is headquartered in Austin, Texas with international headquarters in Chennai, India.
-Additional offices are in the United States, India, Japan, China, Singapore, Mexico, Australia, the Netherlands, and the United Arab Emirates.
-Zoho respects user privacy and does not have an ad-revenue model in any part of its business, including its free products.
-More than 60 million users around the world, across hundreds of thousands of companies, rely on Zoho every day to run their businesses, including Zoho itself.
+With 50+ apps in nearly every major business category, including sales, marketing, customer support, accounting and back-office operations, and an array of productivity and collaboration tools, Zoho Corporation is one of the world’s most prolific technology companies.
+Zoho is privately held and profitable with more than 10,000 employees.
+Zoho is headquartered in Chennai, India.
+Additional offices are in the United States, India, Japan, China, Canada, Singapore, Mexico, Australia, the Netherlands, Brazil, Saudi Arabia and the United Arab Emirates.
 For more information, please visit www.zoho.com